daneb/monitoringApi/README.md

 4. Return the ID after insertion (identity)
 5. Setting The Swagger Responses
 6. Setting the Required fields for the consumer
+7. Secrets not hardcored or in configuration providers